opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/environmental-data-retrieval/index_.md

     - Understand how to issue requests to an implementation of OGC API - Environmental Data Retrieval
     - Be able to find an OGC API - Environmental Data Retrieval endpoint and use it through a client

-# An Introduction to OGC API - Environmental Data Retrieval

 ## Introduction

 OGC API - Environmental Data Retrieval is a standard that provides a